mezzo-forte-design/geoxp/README.md

 Spots could be “unvisited” (actually forcing an immediate replay) using the `replaySpot()` method.

 ### **Content overlap**
-When the user is actually inside multiple spots at the same time (locations are overlapping, multiple spots are linked to the same location), as default behavior geoXp will play one content at a time, with no overlapping.
+When the user is actually inside multiple spots at the same time (locations are overlapping, multiple spots are linked to the same location), as default behavior GeoXp will play one content at a time, with no overlapping.
 When the first audio finishes, the other starts.
 This can be overridden using the pattern “overlap” configuration option.

 ### **Force a spot**
 Forcing a spot activation is possible only in two cases:
 * provided GPS signal accuracy is over the threshold of 100 meters (in the case of a poor GPS signal)
-* provided GPS accuracy is good and user's position is less than 100m from the position of the target spot (in the case of slow location update time and the user has reached a new spot before an update)
+* provided GPS accuracy is good and user's position is close to the target spot (in the case of slow location update time and the user has reached a new spot before an update)

 Otherwise, spot activation is automatic.